 The animal kingdom is a brutal place, and food is scarce.
 Sharks, like any other predator, will not pass up the opportunity to get an easy meal.
 They can get really aggressive as they fight over who gets the largest portions.

 For this reason, you should avoid swimming near any fishing boats.
 Fishermen often throw undesirable pieces of fish overboard which attracts hungry seals and sharks, and sharks love to prey on seals as well.

 If you notice any seals or dolphins in the area, be wary.
 Seals and dolphins are attracted to similar prey as sharks, so it can be a sign that a shark is nearby as well.

 It’s critically important that you keep track of your surroundings because it’s very easy to go off on your own and be separated from your group.

 If a shark is going to attack anyone, it’s going to be the person who’s off by themself.
 Unlike what Jaws would have you believe, sharks tend to stay away from large groups of people.

 There is safety in numbers, and if you want to stay safe, then stay near your fellow snorkelers.
 Not even a shark will dare approach a group of humans.

 When you realize that you’ve drifted too far off and you’re alone and a shark is circling you, never take your eyes off the shark.
 If a shark were to attack, it would be from your blind spot, not head on.

 Try to make your way to shallower waters or back to the group.
-Sharks will often attack from directly below, which is where a snorkeler would be vulnerable.
+If a shark were to attack (not likely), it would probably come from directly below, which is where a snorkeler/scuba diver would be most vulnerable.
 By heading to shallower water and never taking your eyes off the shark, you are not leaving it any openings to attack you.